 U.S. Corporate Debt Obligations.
 U.S. corporate debt obligations include, among others, bonds, commercial paper, notes, debentures, variable rate demand notes, master notes, funding agreements and other short-term corporate instruments, issued or guaranteed by corporations that are denominated in U.S. dollars.
 Commercial paper consists of short-term promissory notes issued by corporations.
 Commercial paper may be traded in the secondary market after its issuance.
 Variable rate demand notes are securities with a variable interest which is readjusted on pre-established dates.
 Variable rate demand notes are subject to payment of principal and accrued interest (usually within seven days) on a Fund's or an Underlying ETF's demand.
 Master notes are negotiated notes that permit the investment of fluctuating amounts of money at varying rates of interest pursuant to arrangements with issuers who meet the credit quality criteria of a Fund or an Underlying ETF.
 The interest rate on a master note may fluctuate based upon changes in specified interest rates or be reset periodically according to a prescribed formula or may be a set rate.
 Although there is no secondary market in master notes, if such notes have a demand feature, the payee may demand payment of the principal amount of the note upon relatively short notice.
-Funding agreements, if the underlying notes have a demand feature, the payee may demand payment of the principal amount of the note upon relatively short notice.
+Funding agreements are agreements between an insurance company and a Fund or an Underlying ETF covering underlying demand notes.
+Although there is no secondary market in funding agreements, if the underlying notes have a demand feature, the payee may demand payment of the principal amount of the note upon relatively short notice.
 Master notes and funding agreements are generally illiquid and therefore subject to a Fund's or an Underlying ETF's percentage limitation for illiquid investments.

 U.S. Government Debt Obligations.
 U.S. Government debt obligations are obligations issued or guaranteed by the U.S. Government, its agencies and instrumentalities, and include bills, notes and bonds issued by the U.S. Treasury, as well as "stripped" or "zero coupon" U.S. Treasury obligations.
 U.S. Government debt obligations may be: (i) supported by the full faith and credit of the U.S. Treasury; (ii) supported by the right of the issuer to borrow from the U.S. Treasury; (iii) supported by the discretionary authority of the U.S. Government to purchase the agency's obligations; or (iv) supported only by the credit of the instrumentality.
 There is a risk that the U.S. Government may choose not to provide financial support to U.S. Government-sponsored agencies or instrumentalities if it is not legally obligated to do so.
 In that case, if the issuer were to default, a Fund or an Underlying ETF holding securities of such issuer might not be able to recover its investment from the U.S. Government.
-For example, while the U.S. Government is not so obligated by law.
-There also is no guarantee that the government would support Federal Home Loan Banks, and other agencies, may involve a risk of non-payment of principal and interest.
+For example, while the U.S. Government has provided financial support to Federal National Mortgage Association ("FNMA") and Federal Home Loan Mortgage Corporation ("FHLMC"), no assurance can be given that the U.S. Government will always do so, since the U.S. Government is not so obligated by law.
+There also is no guarantee that the government would support Federal Home Loan Banks.
+Accordingly, securities of FNMA, FHLMC and Federal Home Loan Banks, and other agencies, may involve a risk of non-payment of principal and interest.
 Any downgrade of the credit rating of the securities issued by the U.S. Government may result in a downgrade of securities issued by its agencies or instrumentalities, including government-sponsored entities.